bherisse/socp/trace/covid19/README.md

 ----------
 COVID-19 model:
 + R0 = 4
-+ Tinf = 10
++ Tinf = 10 s
-+ Tinc = 5
++ Tinc = 5 s

-Epidemic state on 2020, May 11 in France:
+Epidemic state on May 11, 2020, in France:
 + Susceptible: 90%
 + Exposed: 0.3%
 + Infectious: 1%
 + Removed: 8.7%

-Desired epidemic state on 2021, May 10:
+Desired epidemic state on May 10, 2021:
 + Removed : 80%

 Results